Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-You can remove an Amazon Managed Microsoft AD group to a group with the Amazon Web Services Management Console.
+You can remove an Amazon Managed Microsoft AD group from a group with the Amazon Web Services Management Console.

 To remove a child group from your group with the Amazon Web Services Management Console